 If there are any discovery disputes, the parties are required to confer with one another in an effort to resolve the dispute without the need for Court intervention.
-If the parties are unable to resolve their dispute, either party may file a letter-motion, no longer than three pages and in accordance with Section 1 above, explaining the nature of the dispute and requesting an informal conference.
-If the opposing party wishes to respond to the letter, it must file a responsive letter within five business days, not to exceed three pages.
+If the parties are unable to resolve their dispute, either party may file a letter-motion, no longer than three pages and in accordance with Paragraph 1 above, explaining the nature of the dispute and requesting an informal conference.
+If the opposing party wishes to respond to the letter, it must promptly file a responsive letter, not to exceed three pages.